istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 Both the operator controller and `istioctl` commands share the same implementation.
 The significant difference is the execution context.
 In the `istioctl` case, the operation runs in the admin user’s command execution and security context.
 In the controller case, a pod in the cluster runs the code in its security context.
-In both cases, configuration is validated against a schema and aand perform the same range of checks for installation change or upgrade.
+In both cases, configuration is validated against a schema and the same correctness checks are performed.

 ## Migration from Helm